 Nicole Curtis saves the original Mid-Century bathroom in her Grandparents' house in her classic style; by preserving critical elements while updating tired design choices.
 The original blue tile, hand laid by her Grandfather, is saved, but working with the original tile color poses some challenges for Nicole.
 Rather than hiding from the blue tile Nicole embraces it wholeheartedly and bases her entire design around it.
 Finally Nicole removes a tacky 80s seashell vanity and replaces it with a much needed double-sink.

-Nicole's grandparents house sits on a sprawling 5 acre parcel.
+Nicole's grandparents house sits on a sprawling five-acre parcel.
 This apartment has a lot of sentimental value to the family, over the years pretty much everyone has lived there at one point or another, including Nicole!
-Taking a break from the main house renovation, Nicole tackles the apartment with a series of fun, chic changes that don't cost a fortune: fresh paint, refinished hardwood floors and wallpaper all contribute to bringing this neglected space up to date.
+Taking a break from the main house renovation, Nicole tackles the apartment with a series of fun, chic changes that don't cost a fortune.
+Fresh paint, refinished hardwood floors and wallpaper all contribute to bringing this neglected space up to date.

-In this episode, Nicole Curtis tackles the heart of her Grandparents' home, the living room and dining room.
-The most "photographed" rooms in the house, these projects present Nicole with a very clear visual template to work from.
-Fixing the original fireplace and it's plaster moulding presents a relatively easy, if messy, challenge.
+Nicole Curtis tackles the heart of her grandparents' home: the living room and dining room.
+The most photographed rooms in the house, these projects present Nicole with a very clear visual template to work from.
+Fixing the original fireplace and its plaster moulding presents a relatively easy, if messy, challenge.
 Sourcing and replacing the iconic chandelier in the dining room with an exact match may prove an impossible task.